Small Lab Size

 Scientists need skills for logical thinking and effective discussion in English.
 To enhance these skills altogether, NIG developed an original education program “NIG Method”.
 This program covers various topics, such as commonly seen errors in scientific settings and small techniques that faculty members learned from their own experience as scientists.

-Oral Scientific Communication I Syllabus
+Oral Scientific Communication 1 Syllabus

 State-of-the-Art Research Facility

 NIG aims to support research activities in the field of Life Sciences as an interuniversity research institute.
 To achieve this mission, NIG has been enhancing its common equipment and substantial information infrastructure service available for both internal and external users.
-Graduate students at Department of Genetics can fully utilize these equipment and service to further advance their own research.
+Graduate students at Genetics Program can fully utilize these equipment and service to further advance their own research.

 The common equipment ranges from state-of-the-art scientific instruments for genomic analysis and proteomic analysis to microscopes and measuring instruments for in vivo analysis.
 NIG is also proceeding projects for genomic database, biological resources and supercomputers as part of the information infrastructure service.